18F/Modular-Contracting-And-Agile-Development/pages/home.md

 hero-image: /assets/img/feature-background.jpg
 hero-text: 'Learn to implement modular contracting and agile development in your government organization.'
 banner-heading: 'What is modular contracting?
 Why should I care?'
-banner-text: 'Modular contracting reduces vendor lock-in, the risk of failure, and the consequences of failure while enabling continuous competition and allowing your end users to benefit from new software in weeks — not years.
+banner-text: 'Modular contracting reduces vendor lock-in, the risk of failure, and the consequences of failure, while enabling continuous competition and allowing your end users to benefit from new software in weeks — not years.
 It does this by breaking up a massive software project into smaller pieces and issuing multiple smaller, faster, lower-risk solicitations.'
 banner-button-text: Learn how to lower your procurement risk
 banner-button-link: "https://pages.18f.gov/digital-acquisition-playbook/"